By Venkatesh Raghavan | Opening Doorz Editorial | March 16, 2020

 Bun Maska, Brun Maska and Mutton Kheema

 Amir invited me to taste the Irani bun maska which was an Iranian Specialty.
 The dish constitutes Bun slice sandwiching cheese and honey.
 Among the refreshments, Irani tea is a delight—it is black tea mixed with lemon squeeze and an optional offering of sugar in a separate bowl.

 A variety of cakes abound the connoisseurs of bakery dishes.
-Mawa cake, Plum cake and black forest to name a few are on offer for the people with a sweet tooth.
+Mawa cake, Plum cake and black forest to name a few are on offer for people with a sweet tooth.
 Caramel Custard is a delight.
-Poultry food including egg dishes and chicken pattice come as a novelty for lovers of white meat.
-Brun Maska is another favorite dish for people who love the crusty hard bakery bread.
+Poultry food including egg dishes and chicken patties come as a novelty for lovers of white meat.
+Brun Maska is another favourite dish for people who love crusty hard bakery bread.

 Vaastav, Lunchbox and a slew of Bollywood movies

-Post mid-eighties, the Restaurant doubled up as the hotspot for feature films and ad shooting.
+Post-mid-eighties, the Restaurant doubled up as the hotspot for feature films and ad shooting.
 Amir recalled the famous Bollywood potboiler Vaastav centred on the Bombay underworld being shot there.
-At that point of time the iconic manager Ali Akbar was in charge of the cash counter.
+At that point in time, the iconic manager Ali Akbar was in charge of the cash counter.
 The people sitting in the Restaurant were not aware that a film shoot was taking place.
 The idea was to make the shot look natural.

 “A fake bullet was fired that made a loud noise.
 Immediately people scrambled for cover and two people jumped out of the window,” laughs Amir.